Compare

 ClawCode vs VSCode

-Compare ClawCode and VSCode.
-VSCode is a free, extensible editor that relies on GitHub Copilot for AI.
-ClawCode is a dedicated multi-project desktop workspace with role-based agents, planning workflows, central orchestration, and in-dashboard git — built on OpenClaw for macOS and Windows.
+VSCode uses Copilot for AI assistance.
+ClawCode gives you a dedicated multi-project dashboard with role-based agents, planning, and git actions — built on OpenClaw for macOS and Windows.

 The short answer